A Time of Hope and Grace

 It’s essential that we build up our hope, our confident expectation that God will do everything he said, including providing everything we need.
 Hope and grace are pillars of our relationship with God in everyday life, whether our circumstances seem manageable or difficult.

-Now that we’re entering the end-times birth process for Jesus’ kingdom, our hope in God’s grace literally is a matter of our spiritual survival.
+Now that we’re entering the end-times birth process for Jesus’ kingdom, biblical hope in God’s grace literally is a matter of our spiritual survival.
 Without a solid, confident expectation that God will equip and empower us to flourish during horrific world events, we’ll be unable to withstand the onslaught of evil.

 The choice is ours.
 If we’re wise, we’ll decide now to embrace the hope God gives us and learn to trust him more each day.
 If we procrastinate, it’ll be much more difficult to do that as world events deteriorate.
 I’m hopeful — confidently expecting — that we’ll put our complete trust in him and learn to rely on him instead of ourselves in every part of life.